kzarif/AIT-Final-Project/README.md

 ## Modules

 I will be using passport to handle user authorization and registration, along with the passport-local-mongoose plug-in for mongoose for saving and updating the database.

+Using dotenv for loading environment variables